DDM-Lab/PhishingTrainingTask/README.md

         - These scripts will generate automaticaly:
             - The **fitting results** of all the models per participant and record it as `Tracing_Data_Fitting_{ID}.csv` in the folders `Generated_Models_Data\Tracing_Results_Fitting_{ID}` on the root of the project.
             - The **fitting metric (`SyncRate`) results** per model for each participant and record it as `MaxSyncRate_Fitting_Data_{ID}.csv` in the folder `Generated_Models_Data` on the root of the project.
                 - `SyncRate` examines the synchronization between the model prediction and each human choice.
 We determined whether the model prediction was the same as the actual human action for each decision.
 If it was the same, the synchronization value for that decision was `1`; otherwise, it was `0`.
                 - We calculated the `SyncRate` average per participant for each IBL model (with a different decay value) for the total number of decisions each model in each training settings made.
 In the case of `Model 1` the total of decisions is 50 (40 from training and 10 from post-training).
 While in `Model 2` the total of decisions is 10 (post-training data).
+If multiple models have the same `SyncRate`, the model with the highest decay is selected for that participant.
             - `{ID}` is replaced by `M1` or `M2` according to the training script selected.

     - To run `Model-Tracing` with personalized decay per participant you will need the file `max_decays_{ID}.csv` located in the `Data` folder. `{ID}` is replaced by `M1` or `M2` according to the training script selected.